-This is where the appraiser pulls information on local construction costs, the cost of labor and other factors to determine how much it would cost to replace the property being appraised.
-This figure usually sets the maximum on what a property would sell for.
-It's also the least used method.
+Here, we analyze information on local construction costs, labor rates and other factors to derive how much it would cost to build a property comparable to the one being appraised.
+This value commonly sets the upper limit on what a property would sell for.
+The cost approach is also the least used predictor of value.

 Valuation Using the Income Approach

 A third way of valuing a house is sometimes used when a neighborhood has a measurable number of renter occupied properties.
 In this scenario, the amount of income the real estate generates is factored in with other rents in the area for comparable properties to give an indicator of the current value.